radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 This behavior, however, could lead to problems, especially in proxy fabrics, since the RADIUS client cannot determine whether the reply came from the correct server or a RADIUS proxy along the way.
 Other than the other responses (CoA-NAK, Disconnect-NAK and Accounting-Response), the Protocol-Error packet is explicitly only applicable to one RADIUS hop and must not be forwarded, which gives the RADIUS client the opportunity to re-route the unwanted packet to a different RADIUS server.
 This also is backwards compatible with existing implementations, since RADIUS clients must ignore any incoming RADIUS packets with an unknown packet type.

-Since proxying of RADIUS packets is a general issue in RADIUS and not specific to RADIUS/(D)TLS, the details of handling the Protocol-Error reply on the client side are outside of the scope of this document.

 ## Forwarding RADIUS packets between UDP and TCP based transports